adamgulyas/cnn-vs-xgboost/README.md

 Requires a Python >= 3.8 environment.

-Activate your Anaconda virtual environment.
+Activate your virtual environment.
+For example, with Anaconda:
 ```sh
 conda activate <env>
 ```